vfdev-5/py_config_runner/README.md

 - Configuration of any complexity
 - No need to serialize the configuration
-- No neeed other meta-languages for the configuration
+- No need other meta-languages for the configuration

 ## Usage